PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ kubectl run -i --tty report --image=<dockerhub account>/report -- /bin/bash
 ```

-This will cause Kuberenets to pull the report container and then open a `bash` shell for us.
+This will cause Kubernetes to pull the report container and then open a `bash` shell for us.
 Once the container is pulled we will be dropped into a root prompt inside the `report` container:

 ```sh
 root@report-1073913328-h8st5:/home/node/service#